On Pancyclicity in a Mixed Model for Domination Reconfiguration: Open Questions

 \section{Open Questions}

 We have shown that TARS-graphs are pancyclic for many different types of seed graph, but we have not shown any results in the negative.
 Indeed, we have not found any graphs whose TARS-graphs are not pancyclic.
 This leaves an important question unanswered: Are all TARS-graphs pancylic?
 Or, if not pancyclic, hamiltonian?
-Clearly the inclusion of the TS edges to the dominating graph is a powerful addition, since it is enough to induce pancyclicity in graphs which were otherwise never hamiltonian~\cite{ABCHMSS21}.
+Clearly the inclusion of the TS edges to the dominating graph is a powerful addition, since it is enough to induce pancyclicity in graphs which were otherwise bipartite and non-hamiltonian;~\cite{ABCHMSS21}.
 However, is there a smaller addition which could have induced such a property?
 In the proofs in Sections~\ref{sec:trees} and \ref{sec:join}, we only ever make use of a very small number of TS edges at a time.
 In some sense, the dominating graph $\D(G)$ was already very ``close'' to being hamiltonian.
-It is interesting to consider how many TS edges are necessary to include in order to obtain pancyclicity in the reconfiguration graph.
-Or, on the other hand, how many could be included without inducing pancyclicity?
+It is interesting to consider how many TS edges are necessary to include in order to obtain pancyclicity or hamiltonicity in the reconfiguration graph.
+Or, on the other hand, how many could be included without inducing pancyclicity/hamiltonicity?
+In~\cite{ABCHMSS21,ABCHMSS22}, the authors present Hamilton paths in $\D(P_n)$ whose endpoints are never TS-adjacent.
+However, we have computationally verified that for every graph $G$ of order at most $8$, there does exist a Hamilton cycle of $\ve(G)$ which uses only a single TS edge whenever $\D(G)$ has a Hamilton path.
+Is this true in general?
+Do the hamiltonicity and pancyclicity of TARS-graphs really only rely on a single extra TS edge?